 AUTHORITY FOR ADVANCE RULINGS, WEST BENGAL

-The Applicant further submits that the question raised in the Application is neither decided by nor pending for decision before any authority under any provisions of the GST Act.
+The Applicant declares that the issue raised in the application is not pending nor decided in any proceedings under any provisions of the GST Act.

-The officer concerned raises no objection to the admission of the Application.
+The officer concerned has raised no objection to the admissibility of the Application.

 The Application is, therefore, admitted.